KhalidRoshan/linear-regression-lab/README.md

 2. Create at least three more scatter plots using different word combinations.
 Choose the word combinations based on the top correlations that you found using the ```correlations.py``` file.
 3. Answer question 1 for all your scatter plots with colored dots.
+4. Include screen shots of your scatter plots.

 ### Logistic Regression with one input variable